Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

      - Methods are display on the right bottom side
      - At the end show the username who added that recipe.
      - At the bottom there is a button available to back to **recipe** page.
-One **Edit** and One **Delete** buttons are also there on the top of the page, which is visible only to the owner of the recipe(added by) and to the Admin of the site.

 **Profile Page**